droberts215/bookapp/README.md

 ## Features
 List of features ready and TODOs for future development
+* Create a unique user to track your reading history
-* Display a list of books, each with the following data: name, author, web link (for re-purchasing when it mysteriously disappears), read count, last read date
+* Display your list of books, each with the following data: name, author, web link (for re-purchasing when it mysteriously disappears), read count, last read date
 * Select/Add/Delete individual books
 * Update the last read time, which will increment the read count automatically